simonrenoult/code-complexity/README.md

     Measure the churn/complexity score.
 Higher values mean hotspots where refactorings should happen.

     Options:
       -V, --version                         output the version number
-      --filter <strings>     list of globs (comma separated) to filter -f, --format [format]  format results using table, json or csv -l, --limit [limit]    limit the number of files to output -i, --since [since]    limit analysis to commits more recent in age than date -u, --until [until]    limit analysis to commits older in age than date -s, --sort [sort]      sort results (allowed valued: score, churn, complexity or file)
+      --filter <strings>                    list of globs (comma separated) to filter -cs, --complexity-strategy [strategy] choose the complexity strategy to analyze your codebase with (allowed values: sloc, cyclomatic, halstead).
-      -h, --help             display help for command
+      -f, --format [format]                 format results using table, json or csv -l, --limit [limit]                   limit the number of files to output -i, --since [since]                   limit analysis to commits more recent in age than date -u, --until [until]                   limit analysis to commits older in age than date -s, --sort [sort]                     sort results (allowed valued: score, churn, complexity or file) -h, --help                            display help for command

     Examples: